 If you know it is time to rent a storage unit, you want to be careful how to pack it so that you don't have to rent an extra one to fit all of your stuff in.
-In our 22 years of marriage, we have moved eleven times.
-Our last move included moving with seven of our eight children.
+In our 24 years of marriage, we have moved eleven times.
+Our last move included moving with seven of our eight children, while I was very pregnant with the eighth.
 Here is the best way to pack a storage unit.

 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 Affiliate relationships include, but are not limited to, Bluehost, Amazon Associates, Walmart.com SM, and Etsy.